COVID-19 Frequently Asked Questions

 Detailed guidance on the PPE needed in the lab is covered in Section 5.4-5.5 of the Guidelines For Safe Research During COVID-19 Pandemic of the plan for Phased Resumption of on-campus research.

 - CAN I WEAR MY REGULAR CLOTH LAB COAT?
 HOW OFTEN DO I NEED TO CLEAN IT?

 Lab coats should be worn as usual.
 Cloth lab coats must be cleaned by a professional or dedicated laundering service at least weekly.
 Lab coats may not be taken home for laundering or cleaned with public laundering service or facility.
 Contact your departmental administrator for additional information regarding the process for laundering lab coats.

 If cloth lab coats are worn by a researcher who is suspected or confirmed to have COVID-19, the coat should be turned inside out, placed inside a sealed bag, and held for 7 days prior to laundering.
-The bag containing the potentially contaminated laboratory coat should be labeled “COVID-19 quarantined laboratory coat” and the date when the coat can be removed for laundering.
+The bag containing the potentially contaminated laboratory coat should be labeled “COVID-19 quarantined laboratory coat” and be marked with the date when the coat can be removed for laundering.

 See Section 5.5 Laboratory Coats (EHS website) of the Plan for the Phased Resumption of On-Campus Research.

 - WILL PPE BE PURCHASED AND DISTRIBUTED CENTRALLY, OR SHOULD EACH LAB SOURCE ITS OWN SUPPLIES?